To describe the eligibility for and circumstances under which paid sick leave may be requested and granted.

 Employees requesting sick leave must notify their supervisor as soon as possible.
 A department head or supervisor may require that an employee requesting paid sick leave submit medical documentation from a health care provider (particularly when there is reason to believe that the use of sick leave has been abused).
-During periods of public health emergencies, supervisors do not need to require documentation from the medical provider unless the absence exceeds the suggested quarantine period for exposure or if the employee has been diagnosed with a non-public health-related illness and will be out for three or more work days.
+During periods of public health emergencies, documentation requirements may be subject to change and will be communicated by Human Resource Management.

 Employees who do not have sick leave balances available to support the needed absence should speak with their supervisor and HRM for other available options (e.g., Vacation Leave, Shared Leave, Leave Without Pay).
-In order to support a healthier campus environment, employees should not report to the worksite if they are ill or believe that they, or a household family member, may have been exposed to a highly infectious virus or disease.
+In order to support a healthier campus environment, employees should not report to the worksite if they are ill, experiencing severe cold and/or flu like symptooms; or believe that they, or a household member, has reason to believe that they have been exposed to a highly infectious virus or disease.

 Unused sick leave is forfeited when employment from the State of Kansas is terminated for those who are not retirement eligible.
-The sick leave balance remaining at time of termination will be reinstated for persons re-employed by University or State of Kansas service within one year of termination.
+The sick leave balance remaining at time of termination will be reinstated for persons re-employed by the University or the State of Kansas within one year of termination.

 Faculty and staff appointed to temporary positions, including student employees, are not eligible for sick leave.
-Unpaid time off should be granted for sick leave ineligible employees based upon the same criteria used for employees who accrue leave.
+Unpaid time off should be granted for employees ineligible for sick leave based upon the same criteria used for employees who accrue leave.
 Documentation of absence may be requested if there is a history of attendance issues or the absence exceeds three or more days (if appropriate).

-Excessive use of sick leave that affects productivity or abuse of sick leave privileges may result in restrictions of leave usage and/or disciplinary action.
+Excessive use of sick leave that affects productivity or abuse of sick leave usage may result in restrictions on leave usage and/or disciplinary action.
 Chronic absenteeism procedures may be applied to staff who have excessive use of sick leave that is not FMLA qualifying.

 Human Resource Management